Safeguarding

 Assistant Headteacher

-Charlotte Collings, DDSL and Learning Mentor
+Charlotte Collings, DDSL and SPO

-Joanna Shaw, DDSL and Learning Mentor
+Joanna Shaw, DDSL and SPO

 We work in partnership with parents, carers, staff and outside agencies to help our students achieve their full potential, in a supportive and caring environment.